technology-toolbox/website/content/blog/jjameson/2011/03/23/virtual-machine-snapshots-and-sharepoint-development-part-2.md

 ---
-title: "Virtual Machine Snapshots and SharePoint Development, Part 2"
+title: Virtual Machine Snapshots and SharePoint Development, Part 2
 date: 2011-03-23T05:51:00-06:00
 excerpt:
   "In part 1 of this post, I introduced the way I use VM snapshots to allow me